 What place do personal beliefs and opinions have in an office?
 On the one hand, conversations around the water-cooler about politics or religion can lead to tense working relationships to say the least.
 On the other hand, conversations about the weather aren’t conducive to building strong friendships.
-The heated nature of political and religious discussions arises because those beliefs are fundamental to who we are.
+The heated nature of political and religious discussions arises because those beliefs are fundamental to who we are and our personality.
 We have an emotional investment in them and when the topics come up we start speaking with our emotions.
 So instead we discuss the regular small-talk and keep our work-life and our private-life as far away from each other as possible.

 Now, personally, I think this is a fine status-quo for a large company.
 Each employee represents the company first and foremost.
 You aren’t going to be friends with the CEO so the office small-talk when you’re stuck in an elevator with him makes sense.
 But I’m not so sure it’s the best way for a smaller business.
 The biggest advantage of a small business is the personal connection between the company and the customer.
 The most important tool in building that personal connection?
 Seeming like a person.

 The human connection is an amazing asset for small businesses, but it doesn’t come out of thin air.
 It comes from building friendships between you and your coworkers and between you and the customer.